Greenfoot5/idleadventure-site/src/routes/news/0.1.0/+page.md

 ## 🚀 Major Milestone: MVP Release! 🚀

-We’ve officially hit a big one — the base gameplay loop is complete! 🎉 From this point forward, we’ll be building new features and expanding the existing systems on top of this foundation.
+1. We’ve officially hit a big one — **the base gameplay loop is complete!** 🎉
+2. From this point forward, we’ll be building **new features** and **expanding the existing systems** on top of this foundation.
-Thanks so much for being here with us — we couldn’t have done it without you. 💚
+3. Thanks so much for being here with us — we couldn’t have done it without you. 💚

-This is a mandatory update, and your game will restart from the beginning.
-Progress will reset as we roll out the rebalanced and finalized experience.
+- This is a __mandatory update__, and your game __will restart from the beginning__.
+- Progress will reset as we roll out the rebalanced and finalized experience.

 ---

-🌟 MVP Changelog 🌟
+### 🌟 MVP Changelog 🌟

-🔹 Tutorial System
+#### 🔹 Tutorial System
-Added a dynamic tutorial that introduces new elements right when they become relevant.
+Added a dynamic tutorial that *introduces* new elements right when they become relevant.

-🔹 World Rebalancing
+#### 🔹 World Rebalancing
 Adjusted difficulty and progression across multiple worlds for a smoother experience.

-🔹 UI Text Updates
+#### 🔹 UI Text Updates
 Refined and updated a bunch of in-game text for better clarity and polish.

-🔹 General Improvements
+#### 🔹 General Improvements
-Lots of tweaks and love poured into the tutorial and overall MVP version.
+Lots of tweaks and love poured into the `tutorial` and overall MVP version.

 ---